Remodeling a kitchen can cost thousands of dollars.

 Plus, you can also go with open cabinets and shelves to help save money too.
 Then you don’t have to use nearly the same amount of wood as closed cabinets, and you don’t have to waste money on cabinet doors either.

 Another great tip, if you don’t want your cabinets completely open, go with decorative curtains instead of doors.
 I was going for the ‘old country kitchen’ look.

 I didn’t want people to be able to see under my sink.
 Instead, I used 2 curtain rods and hung valances to keep under my kitchen sink hidden.

 4. Buy Used Appliances

 If you aren’t able to salvage your kitchen appliances, then put local yard sale pages and Craig’s List to use.
 You would be surprised how great some of the used appliances actually are.

-So keep an eye out and be ready to jump and run if you see a great deal.
+Keep an eye out and be ready to jump and run if you see a great deal.
 Also, you can put a listing out on social media that you are looking for certain appliances.
-You will be surprised how many people will keep you in mind if they are getting rid of an appliance.
+You will be surprised at how many people will keep you in mind if they are getting rid of an appliance.